عربي

 Exceptions and Cultural Specificity

 While anonymity is the general standard in the region, some do show their faces and obscure those of their partners.
 Due to the risks, however, this is more common with Arab content creators living abroad.
 Their audience is still Arabic-speaking men in the region.
-You can tell from the language use in the videos and captioning practices, even when having sex with non-Arab men.
+You can tell from the language used in the videos and captioning practices, even when having sex with non-Arab men.
 Others, still, circulate porn produced in Western countries but adapt them to the context using captioning and culturally-specific scenarios similar to those from the region.

 These diverse forms of “culturally-specific content” make us wonder what it is that appeals to the user – is it the image depicted, the scenario, the language, or a mixture of all of them?
 While there isn’t a clear way to answer this without extensive interviews, it’s likely that familiar contexts (or contexts reframed or reimagined) allow viewers to engage differently, and that the use of Arabic makes the content more accessible through keyword searches.